P0ed/5Y-Mission/Tricorder/Terminal/Terminal/ProgramCompiler/README.md

 [ cnt: int = 0;
 cnt = cnt + 1;

-; Function decl and closure assignment
+; Function decl as a lambda expression
 [ inc: int > void = \x > cnt = cnt + x;

-; Compound expression closure with flattened struct input.
+; Compound function with flattened struct input,
+; where each member of the struct is accessible by name directly.
 [ len: person > int = \_ > {
 	; `#` is a function call operator with priority
 	; higher than assignment but lower than everything else.